Otter-Bots/stats/README.md

 # Stats
-A next generational stats platform built for 2023 and beyond
+The public stats platform/API for public use.